On this page:

 340 hectares of weed control was completed along the Yaringa and Hastings Foreshore's and Bittern Coastal Wetlands, contributing to the improvement in condition and extent of critical saltmarsh habitat.

-35,181 hectares of pest animal control undertaken on French Island, Phillip Island, and along the western shoreline of Western Port, contributing to the protection of waterbirds and shorebirds.
+35,181 hectares of pest animal control was undertaken on French Island, Phillip Island, and along the western shoreline of Western Port, contributing to the protection of waterbirds and shorebirds.

 Barmah Forest